jonasbirkelof/beets-php/README.md

 ### SCSS source files

+> Beets CSS is lacking a proper source download at the moment but will be added to the release soon.
+For the moment, you will need to download the whole repo and grab the source files from there.

+Beets CSS uses Bootstrap as a dependency so some of its files are used when compiling.

+Please visit the [Beets CSS documentation](https://jonasbirkelof.github.io/beets-css) for details on how you can customize your code!

 1. Create a folder named `beets-css` inside `~/resources/scss/`.
 2. Download the source code (.zip) from the [GitHub page](https://github.com/jonasbirkelof/beets-css/releases).
 3. Unzip the file and move the contents of `beets-css-master/src/scss/` to the folder you created in step 1: `~/resources/scss/beets-css/`.
 4. Open the file `~/resources/scss/beets-css/beets.scss` and check/update the paths to the Bootstrap SCSS source files.
-Beets CSS uses Bootstrap as a dependency so some of its files are used when compiling.
+The path should be somethink like `../../../node_modules/bootstrap/scss/functions`.
 5. Open the main SCSS file `~/resources/scss/app.css` and import Beets CSS below Bootstrap:
 	```scss
 	@import 'bootstrap';